Appropriate Workplace Conduct

 Scenario 3: Reporting Unethical Behavior

 A staff member notices a colleague not following the feeding protocol, which could harm the animals.
-The appropriate conduct is to report the behavior to a supervisor while ensuring that the animals receive the correct care in the meantime.
+The appropriate conduct is to report the behaviour to a supervisor while ensuring that the animals receive the correct care in the meantime.

 Example: Happy Paws Code of Conduct

 Policies and procedures are developed by an individual organisation or even a specific department within that organisation and usually relate to a specific topic or individual task.
-They provide overarching guidelines and step by step processes respectively.
+They provide overarching guidelines and step-by-step processes, respectively.

 Watch